 There is so much to do with kids in London, the hard thing will be deciding where to start!
-Try walking past the famous sites or taking an open top bus tour to begin with and get your bearings, but make some time to plan out some day trips too.
+Try a walking tour past the famous sites or taking an open-top bus tour to begin with and get your bearings, but take some time to plan out some day trips too.

 London is a big city so you can’t squeeze in too much to one day, but the great news is getting there with London’s iconic transport can be half the fun!

 We talk you through the perfect 3-day London itinerary here, or read on and see our top picks for families.

 Will you be seeing several of London’s top attractions?
 Check out the London Pass – discounted multi-a